 2 May—3 May 2002

 We packed up and left Carnarvon Gorge, and drove two hours north to Rolleston, and then on to Emerald, where we stopped at a big, well-stocked supermarket to replenish the esky.
 We then headed west for two hours until we reached Alpha, where we stopped overnight in a very ordinary caravan park.
 There was rock two inches below the surface of the soil, which made it very difficult to sink the tent pegs.
 The nicest thing about the stop was an open fire which we took advantage of.
-Susie and I stayed up until about 10.30 p.m., talking and tinkering on the guitar.
-The singing was limited by some surly Grey Nomads, who parked right up against the fireplace and picnic table.
+Susie and I stayed up until about 10.30 p.m., talking and tinkering on the guitar and gazing up at unforgettable starscape that towered over us like a vast, shimmering dome.

 We were on the road again the next day at 9.00 a.m.
 We stopped at Barcaldine to see the Worker’s Heritage Centre.
 (We chose Barcaldine over Longreach, preferring a landmark in labour history over the Stockman’s Hall of Fame.)
 This was a disappointment, except for one exhibit that the Australian Labor Party had erected to celebrate its 100th anniversary.
 The decision expedited our Westward journey, as we have made it all the way to Winton, 100 km further north-west.
 We arrived with light to spare, thanks to Susie’s driving.
 She pushes the car to 110 km/h, whereas I stay on 100.
 We have a $20 bet riding on my argument that the car consumes less petrol at the lower speed.